Wondering whether a weekend in Bermuda is worth it? You’ve come to the right place!

 The legend goes that in 1907, a pair of young boys were playing cricket and lost their ball.
 When one went to retrieve it, he found himself inside an expansive underground grotto.
 In 1908, Mark Twain was reportedly the first to visit Crystal Caves, named for the rock formations lining its walls.

-Join the tour, where you will walk along a boardwalk suspended over the clear waters while your guide explains the geologic history of the site.
+As part of a guided tour, you’ll walk along a boardwalk suspended over the clear waters while your guide explains the geologic history of the site.
 Then, they’ll turn out the lights so you can see just how dark it might have been in 1907.

 Next to the Walsingham Nature Preserve, and just around the corner from Grotto Bay, is the Blue Hole Park.
-It’s known as a great destination for swimming, cliff-jumping, and cave exploring.
-This is a secluded spot known mostly to the locals.
+It’s known as a great destination for swimming, cliff jumping, and cave exploring.
+This is considered a hidden gem and a top thing to do in Bermuda.

-Hamilton, the island’s capital city, or referred to as simply the “town” by the locals, is the business and financial hub of Bermuda.
+Central to Bermuda Island is Hamilton.
+It’s the country’s capital city often referred to as simply the “town” by the locals.
+Hamilton is the business and financial hub of Bermuda.
 Aside from tourism, the island’s biggest industry is finance and insurance.

-The downtown is where you will find the nice boutique shops in pretty pastel coloured buildings facing the waterfront.
-Grab a coffee or a rum sizzle and go for a stroll.
-If you are looking to bring back something from Bermuda then there is no better place to go than the Island Shop.
-Choose from ceramics, textiles and linens, glassware, and melamine printed with the signature island-inspired designs, usually in lime green and royal blue.
+The downtown is where you will find the nice boutique shops in pretty pastel-coloured buildings facing the waterfront.
+Grab a coffee or a rum swizzle and go for a stroll.
+If you’re looking to bring back something from Bermuda there’s no better place to go than the Island Shop.
+Choose from ceramics, textiles and linens, glassware, and melamine printed with signature island-inspired designs, usually in lime green and royal blue.

-A highlight not to be missed is visiting the pretty pink Hamilton Princess & Beach Club Fairmont Hotel, where inside this contemporary hotel is full of artwork, including curated pieces from some of the legendary names of Pablo Picasso, Henri Matisse and René Magritte.
-The hotel almost operates as a large gallery space, where you can roam the interior and gaze upon the Pop to Post-Modernist artwork.
-While there, why not dine at one of their three stand-out restaurants: 1609 bar and restaurant, Crown and Anchor or Marcus’ – any foodie of course will recognize the name, Top Chef’s very own Marcus Samuelsson.
+A highlight not to be missed for your weekend in Bermuda is visiting the pretty pink Hamilton Princess & Beach Club Fairmont Hotel.
+This contemporary hotel is full of artwork, including curated pieces from some of the legendary names of Pablo Picasso, Henri Matisse and René Magritte.
+The hotel almost operates as a large art gallery space, where you can roam the interior and gaze upon the Pop to Post-Modernist artwork.

-The Royal Naval Dockyard was the UK’s largest naval base in the Atlantic until it went out of use in 1995.
-Today, it’s home to shops like Dockyard Glassworks and the Bermuda Rum Cake Company, Dolphin Quest and Snorkel Park, all a bit too touristy for me.
-The West End is really why everyone comes to Bermuda, it’s where you will find the iconic pink sand beaches.
-And, it didn’t disappoint.
+The West End often referred to as the Royal Naval Dockyard was the UK’s largest naval base in the Atlantic.
+That was until it went out of use in 1995.
+Today, it’s home to shops like Dockyard Glassworks and the Bermuda Rum Cake Company, Dolphin Quest and Snorkel Park.

 Horseshoe Bay Beach

-One of the island’s most iconic beaches, with its long stretch of pale pink sand against the deep turquoise water is definitely a vision.
+If you’re only to visit one beach during your weekend in Bermuda, Horseshoe Bay Beach is it!
+The most iconic beach in Bermuda with its long stretch of pale pink sand against the deep turquoise water is definitely a vision.
 As you walk the coastline you will come across dramatic rock formations and secluded coves.

 Gibb’s Hill Lighthouse